ziotom78/HPixLib/doc/source/introduction.rst

 The standard implementation of the HEALPix tesselation scheme is the HEALPix library developed by Gorski et al.
 (http://healpix.jpl.nasa.gov/).
-It provides a number of functions in Fortran, C, C++, IDL and Java and is so far the most complete and widely used implementation.
-Despite the fact that such library is stable, tested and maintained, I believe there is the need for an alternative library like HPixLib:
+It provides a number of functions in Fortran, C, C++, IDL and Java and is so far the most complete, tested and widely used implementation.

+HPixLib has not been designed to compete with the Healpix library.
+It should instead be considered as an orthogonal project, which tries to address some of the following issues, without trying to re-implement
+everything:

-* There are no connections among the language bindings.
-(In fact, instead of speaking of "bindings" -- which imply that there is one library and many interfaces that binds to it -- one would rather speak of four different libraries: one for each language.)
-This implies that if one wants to implement some alternative algorithm for a HEALPix routine, she has to code the algorithm once for each language supported.
+* In Healpix there are no connections among the language bindings.
+(In fact, instead of speaking of "bindings" -- which imply that there is one library and many interfaces that binds to it -- one would rather speak of four different implementations: one for each language.)

-* The separation of the language bindings has had the effect of reduce the momentum in developing some of them.
+  Apart from some code duplication, this has had the effect of reducing the momentum in developing some of them.
 The C bindings appear to be the most neglected, for there is no facility for reading/saving/doing calculations on :math:`a_{\ell m}` coefficients.
 This is particularly limiting for those developers wanting to create bindings to other languages by exploiting Foreign Function Interfaces (FFIs), as C is the *lingua franca* used for FFIs.

-* The C/C++ bindings of the library use Doxygen to produce the documentation.
-Although Doxygen is a powerful tool, the HEALPix function are usually poorly documented: there is no example of use for any of the C++ functions, and the description of each function is usually only a one-liner.
+* The fact that the C binding is the most neglected is however unfortunate, as this is the standard de facto for writing bindings to other languages (e.g. Python, GNU R...).

 * The installation of HEALPix is not straightforward: the library requires the user to install CFITSIO first, which is a rather large